Soumya-Das-2006/Foody--Your-Organic-MarketPlace/README.md

 # 🥗 Foody – Your Organic Food Marketplace

-Foody is a web-based **online organic food marketplace** that connects consumers with local farmers and organic food producers.
+Foody is an online marketplace designed to connect consumers with local farmers and organic food producers.
-The platform enables users to browse, search, and purchase fresh organic products securely while supporting sustainable agriculture.
+It provides a simple, secure, and user-friendly platform to browse, purchase, and receive fresh organic products directly at home.

 ---

-## 📌 Project Overview
+## 🌿 Overview

-- **Project Name:** Foody – Your Organic Food Marketplace
-- **Project Type:** Web-Based E-Commerce Application
-- **Academic Year:** 2024–2025
-- **Course:** Integrated Master of Computer Applications (IMCA – Semester II)
-- **Institution:** Parul Institute of Computer Application, Parul University
+Foody focuses on promoting healthy eating and sustainable agriculture by offering:
+- Fresh organic fruits and vegetables
+- Locally sourced natural products
+- Secure online ordering
+- Smooth user experience from browsing to checkout

+The platform supports multiple user roles including customers, sellers, and administrators.

 ---

-## 🎯 Project Objectives

-- Provide a centralized online platform for organic food buying and selling
-- Enable secure user registration and authentication
-- Allow sellers to upload and manage organic products
-- Provide customers with an easy shopping and checkout experience
-- Support sustainable farming and local producers

----

-## 🧩 Key Features
+## ✨ Features

 ### 👤 User Features
 - User registration and login
-- Browse organic products by category
+- Browse products by category
 - Search and filter products
-- Add products to cart
+- Add to cart and manage orders
-- Secure checkout process
+- Secure checkout
-- Order confirmation via email
+- Order confirmation

 ### 🛒 Seller Features
 - Seller dashboard
-- Product upload with images
+- Upload and manage products
-- Inventory management
+- Track orders
-- Order tracking
+- Manage inventory

 ### 🛠️ Admin Features
 - Manage users and sellers
-- Add, edit, and delete products
+- Manage products and categories
 - Monitor orders and messages
-- Website content management
+- Full platform control

 ---

-## 🛠️ Technologies Used
+## 🛠️ Tech Stack

 ### Frontend
 - HTML5